nkovacne/ovirt-desktop-client/README.md

 ### Installation

+Below you'll find the installation steps.
+Please note that some installing processes are not as smooth as described here and some of you might find a few obstacles in the way.
+You can find a Troubleshooting guide [here](https://ovirt-desktop-client.click/wiki/Install-process).
+If you find a different problem please share it.

 1. On Debian/Ubuntu environments, make sure to install these packages:
    ```
    python python-dev python-virtualenv qt5-default libcurl4-openssl-dev libxml2 libxml2-dev libxslt1-dev libssl-dev virt-viewer